uche-inyama/restaurantPageJs/README.md

   - adding attributes
   - Removing DOM nodes
-  - implementing single application using the DOM apis.
+  - implementing single page application using the DOM apis.

 #### To have access to the project, follow these steps